-Designated Community Focal Points, Employment Areas, and other major community facilities will be located to minimize the need for new transportation infrastructure, facilitate accessibility with improved connections via the active transportation network, and to encourage greater use of the transit network.
-New residential areas should be developed in proximity to the City Centre, the Corridor Growth Area, and Employment Areas to help achieve the same goals.
-(Revised - Bylaw No. 9856 - December 19, 2022)
+Designated Community Focal Points,

+Corridor Growth Areas, Employment

+Areas, and other major community

+facilities will be located to minimize

+the need for new transportation

+infrastructure, facilitate accessibility with

+improved connections via the active

+transportation network, and to encourage

+greater use of the transit network.
+New

+residential areas should be developed

+in proximity to the City Centre, Corridor

+Growth Areas and Employment Areas to

+help achieve the same goals.